apache/incubator-livy-website/site/get-started.md

 ### 2. Run Livy
 To run the Livy server, you will also need an Apache Spark installation.
 You can get Spark releases at
 <https://spark.apache.org/downloads.html>.
-Livy requires at least Spark 1.6 and supports both Scala 2.10 and 2.11
+Livy requires at least Spark 1.6 and supports Scala 2.10, 2.11 and 2.12
 builds of Spark.
 To run Livy with local sessions, first export these variables:

 `export SPARK_HOME=/usr/lib/spark`